 Cybersecurity is the practice of protecting systems, networks, and programs from digital attacks.
-These attacks are usually aimed at accessing, changing, or destroying sensitive information; extorting money from users; or interrupting normal business processes.
+These cyberattacks are usually aimed at accessing, changing, or destroying sensitive information; extorting money from users; or interrupting normal business processes.

 Implementing effective cybersecurity measures is particularly challenging today because there are more devices than people, and attackers are becoming more innovative.